Remnants of Olga push into Mississippi, leaving damage

 Meteorologist Gary Goggins of the NWS in Birmingham, Alabama, said the primary hazard now is gusty winds, possibly up to 40 mph (64 kph) around Tuscaloosa.

 “Olga has dissipated but remnants are pushing north into Tennessee,” Moore said.

-“It should be out of state (Mississippi) by later Saturday.”
+On Saturday evening, the Tennessee Highway Patrol said strong winds caused about seven semi-trailer trucks to overturn on Interstate 40 in western Tennessee.
+The highway was closed for a few hours before reopening.

 Meanwhile, electricity was restored to Louis Armstrong New Orleans International Airport after two outages occurred as the storm moved through Louisiana.